haryomalificient419/Travelta/README.md

 This app will allow people to:-

-Browse travel experience of other people
+Browse travel experience of other people//
-Add their own experience
+Add their own experience//
 Travellers can add multiple factors about an experience location images for locations